Haunted Kansas title

 Haunted Kansas at the Osawatomie State Hospital’s burial ground

 Col. John Wesley Horner died in the asylum on August 16, 1874.
 He was the Chetopa Advance’s editor when the asylum admitted him.
-Chetopa citizens asked the asylum to send them his body, but the telegram arrived too late.
-They had already buried Horner in an unmarked grave.
+Chetopa citizens asked the asylum to send them his body.
+The telegram arrived too late because the asylum had already buried Horner in an unmarked grave.
 In consequence, the Chetopans held Horner’s funeral without his body.
 Later, the asylum moved the headstones to another site and erected the Adair Building over the bodies.

 Unclaimed remains, including Horner’s, rest in the hospital’s burial ground.
 Their markers are concrete stones bearing only a number.
 A few families have added their loved ones’ names to the grave, but most remain anonymous.